So why is Ghostface Killah’s Supreme Clientele on this best 1,000 albums ever thing?

 When all-time great TV shows that I revere end – such as The Wire, The Sopranos, the combined Breaking Bad/Better Call Saul universe, Party Down, and so on – part of the fun is following what other projects the cast and producers of those shows get involved in down the line.

 A similar thing holds true for the iconic rap collective known as the Wu-Tang Clan.
 While the Wu-Tang has by no means closed up shop as of this writing, it’s been a pleasure to follow the exploits, collaborations, and solo projects among the entire group’s “extended universe.”
-Of course, some projects are more successful than others, but with this crew, a stunning amount of it is at least really, really good.
+Of course, some projects are more successful than others, but with this crew, a stunning amount of it is at least really good.

 With so much material to dig into, it took me some time to find my way to Ghostface Killah’s solo work.
-I was living in greater Los Angeles in the mid-2000s when I stumbled across the brilliant song, “9 Milli Bros,” off of the fantastic Fishscale album, and from that point forward I dove further in.
+I was living in greater Los Angeles in the mid-2000s when I stumbled across the brilliant song “9 Milli Bros,” off of the fantastic Fishscale album, and from that point forward I dove further in.

 My favorite track on Supreme Clientele is “Nutmeg,” which features Ghostface’s colleague and Wu-Tang rapper and producing mastermind RZA.
 It’s got a smooth and pulsing vibe, with a funk/soul sample that evokes late night lounge adventures.

-“Wu Banga 101” comes in a very close second, and features four other Wu-Tang alums (GZA, Cappadonna, Masta Killa, and Raekwon) who themselves have separately and collectively contributed to some of the greatest hip hop music of all time.
+“Wu Banga 101” comes in a very close second, and features four other Wu-Tang alums (GZA, Cappadonna, Masta Killa, and Raekwon) who themselves have separately and collectively contributed to some of the greatest hip-hop music of all time.

-As on the best Wu-Tang tracks, the playing off of different styles among these five rappers is exceptional, and the production – lead by Allah Mathematics on this one – is propulsive and exciting and yet smooth and nearly mesmerizing at the same time.
-The more I listen to “Wu Banga 101,” it reminds me a bit of Wu-Tang Clan’s “Iron Flag,” off of Wu-Tang Iron Flag.
+As on the best Wu-Tang tracks, the playing off of different styles among these five rappers is exceptional, and the production – led by Allah Mathematics on this one – is propulsive and exciting and yet smooth and nearly mesmerizing at the same time.
+The more I listen to “Wu Banga 101,” it reminds me a bit of Wu-Tang Clan’s “Iron Flag,” off of Iron Flag.

 Covering all bases from the world of Wu-Tang and associates, “Buck 50” features Cappadonna, Method Man, and Redman, and is a super fun one.
-A trilling, whistle-like sample plays over a wild funked out guitar and high tempo hip hop beat.
+A trilling, whistle-like sample plays over a wild funked out guitar and high tempo hip-hop beat.

 On a final note, this is a rare time when I have an album extremely close to the same “rank” as Rolling Stone’s greatest 500 albums ranking.
 The best 1,000 albums ever has Supreme Clientele at #425, and Rolling Stone has it at #403.